Uvacoder/uvacodernotes6/notes/javascript.md

 - `__proto__` is different than `something.prototype`
 - The `new` keyword automates a lot of work.
 We will store new methods on the `.prototype`, which is an object attached to our `Object` that is a store for methods and other data.

+### The "this" keyword

+- A function's `this` references the execution context for that call, determined entirely by how the function was called.
+- If we find ourselves using `.bind()` a lot in our code, it means probably we could refactor it, because we are not really using `this` how it was intended (in a dynamic-scope way).
+- If we are unsure what this is pointing to, ask these questions:
+  1. Is the function called by `new`?
+  2. Is the function called by `call()` or `apply()`? (`bind()` used apply under the hood)
+  3. Is the function called on a context object?
+  4. DEFAULT: global object (except in strict mode)
+- An arrow function has no `this`.
+- Objects are not scopes.
+Curly braces do not always mean scopes.
+Be careful when using arrow functions & `this`.

 ### Classes